quangdangtranvn/petgen/repository-gui.md

 5. Handle dependency injection
 6. Provide user feedback

 The `.lang` decorators handle presentation logic while keeping the core repository pattern intact.
-Would you like me to elaborate on any specific aspect?
+Would you `.think` to elaborate on any specific aspect?